Dr Jenny Tillotson

-This research crosses design, biotechnology, complementary therapies, AI and neuroscience and combines wearable technology with new generation of sensors.
+This research crosses neuroscience, design, scent, biotechnology, complementary therapies and AI and combines wearable technology with new generation of sensors.

 This work presents an empowering sensory technology that emits context-dependent mood-enhancing aromas depending on biofeedback.
 In response to a real-time dynamic change in mood, biology, behaviour, voice analysis and sleep patterns, fragrances respond to emotional and sensory cues by using AI to learn from the user.

 Novel sensors and emotionally responsive fragrance emitters are embedded into clothing/jewellery as an effective scent intervention

 Tillotson JR (2017), “Emotionally Responsive Wearable Technology and Stress Detection for Affective Disorders ” Psychiatria Danubina Vol. 29, Suppl.
 3, pp 604-606 PDF

 Tillotson JR (2009), “Scentsory Design: A “Holistic” Approach to Fashion as a Vehicle to Deliver Emotional Well-being’ ” Fashion Practice: The Journal of Design, Creative Process and the Fashion Industry BERG, Vol 1, p 33-61